St Lucia Weather December Averages, Saint Lucia

 When it comes to spa accommodation in St Lucia, Ti Kaye Resort & Spa is a great choice.
 Located on the shores of Anse Cochon cove, this resort has its own private beach with sun loungers, shades, beach bar and water sports.
 The spa is the highlight of the resort and offers massages, body scrubs, wraps, facials, manicures and pedicures for men and women.
 Guests can choose between ocean-view rooms, standard cottages and cottages with private pools, each of which is decorated in Caribbean style and has air conditioning.

 For an all-inclusive resort, check out Coco Palm.
-Based in Rodney Bay, this resort provides accommodation in the form of ten different rooms and suites, the most luxurious of which are swim-up rooms.
+Based in Rodney Bay, it provides accommodation in the form of ten different rooms and suites, the most luxurious of which are swim-up rooms.
 The resort features two restaurants, bar, free WiFi access, swimming pool and spa with body treatments, hot stone massages, regular massages, manicures, pedicures, reflexology, hair styling and tropical braiding.
 Reduit Beach, Pigeon Island National Park, golf course, Rodney Bay Marina, bars, restaurants and shopping opportunities are all just a short walk away.

 Harmony Suites offer a slightly more affordable option.
 Also set it Rodney Bay, this resort is surrounded by lush gardens and is found in the centre of the resort, with immediate access to all the amenities and services on offer, including bars, restaurants and shops.
 Accommodation is provided in the form of classic, premium and luxury waterfront suites, each of which is spacious and comes with air conditioning.
 Onsite services and facilities include the Cockpit Bistro which serves Italian cuisine, yoga classes, pilates studio, dive shop and free WiFi access.
 Keep in mind that children under 12 are not permitted to stay.